 AI systems require a massive volume of data.
 And the collected data has to be from reliable sources.
 Gathering data from unreliable sources can adversely affect outputs of AI solutions.
 Hence to get accurate outputs, hospitals must collect training data from reliable sources.
 They can find reliable data from patients’ historical and current medical records as every patient in healthcare is a source in themself.
 Healthcare organizations also need to prepare datasets for machine learning algorithms precisely.
 But data preparation challenges are often hard to overcome.
 Hence, it comes as no surprise that 96% of organizations are hindered because of data-related issues in achieving AI success.
 To prepare precise datasets, hospitals need to identify the desired outcome at the earliest and prepare data accordingly.
 Healthcare organizations also need to make sure that the data is consistent with the processes it is built for.
 They can make their data compatible by cleansing data to minimize missing values and eliminate irrelevant data.

 Every patient is a reliable source of data.
 But what if these sources deny providing their data to build AI systems?
 Yes, that is possible.
 No one wants their data to be exploited for negative means.
 And to avoid such situations and build trust among patients, governments and leading healthcare organizations create regulatory acts that every hospital has to comply with.
 For instance, The Healthcare Information Portability and Accountability Act (HIPAA) was passed to mandate standards for the confidential handling of patient data.
 Another example is The Health Information Technology for Economic and Clinical Health Act (HITECH), which purports to standardize the maintenance of electronic health records (EHR) in today’s digital era.
 Such regulatory acts enable patients to feel free to share their data, which can be used for training AI systems.
+Aside from developing a thorough EHR implementation plan.
 Healthcare organizations also need to make sure that the data collected is secured to enhance privacy and security.
 But in today’s world, where we often hear news of cybersecurity breaches, securing data isn’t very straightforward.
 That’s where healthcare organizations can leverage blockchain.
 The amalgamation of AI and blockchain can together revolutionize several industries.
 And healthcare is one of these industries.
 Blockchain will enable secure transmission and storage of patients’ data to enhance privacy and security.
 It will also provide transparency to patients so that they can view where their data is stored and how it is used.

 Most businesses can operate with the help of a few machines.
 But, unlike most companies, healthcare organizations need several tools for diagnosis and treatment.
 For instance, there are various types of equipment like defibrillators, ventilators, scanners, X-ray machines, and ECG machines used for diagnosing and treating different medical conditions.
 It may become complex for healthcare organizations to identify the appropriate use case for IoT.
 Hospitals have to understand the complexity of different machines to determine the correct use case.
 They also need to consult with their vendors about how easily and quickly an AI solution can be integrated with a specific machine.
 Health organizations need to select among the AI vendors available wisely.
 There are various factors to consider before choosing an AI vendor.
 Factors like generic or vertical solutions, alignment with objectives, and cost-effectiveness can majorly influence AI vendor selection.
 Identifying the appropriate use case and selecting the correct vendor based on needs will help hospitals to build AI solutions that can be easily integrated with existing equipment and workflows.